 Bidirectional type checking infers types automatically.
 Write x := 42 instead of explicit type annotations everywhere.

-LSP server, formatter, debugger, REPL, package manager, and IDE plugins for VSCode and IntelliJ.
-Production-ready tooling.
+LSP server, formatter, debugger, REPL, package manager, and IDE plugins exist as implementation surfaces.
+Support level depends on named gates.

 <script> let count = __vx_state(0) let doubled = __vx_derived(count * 2) </script> <template> <button @on:click={count++}> Count: {count} (×2 = {doubled}) </button> </template> <style> button { padding: 12px 24px; } </style>